th2-net/th2-docs/content/docs/versions/1-7/infrastructure/th2-infra-schema/links.md

 gRPC links are described in the section `router-grpc`.

-`Router-grpc` links can additionally have `service-class` and strategy properties.
+<notice note> Starting from v.1.7 of th2-infra-schema, this section no longer contains the `strategy` and `service-class` fields.
+For newer releases, the properties are to be specified in configurations of pins ([more details](./pins#service-classes-setting-for-grpc-connection-type)). </notice>

-Example of gRPC link:
+An example of a gRPC link:

 ```yaml
 apiVersion: th2.exactpro.com/v1